parryc/thevoid/templates/bookarts/posts/kyoseishi.md

 ## matsumoto method

 Taken from _A Song of Praise for Shifu_ by Susan J. Byrd, pg 227.
 > She [Matsumoto] explained the method of making thick sheets of crumpled paper that she uses in her work as follows.
 Two sheets of _kōzo_ paper are placed one on top of the other and immersed in water.
 After the papers have sufficiently absorbed the water, they are removed, the water is squeezed out, then the paper is crumpled and tossed for the duration of two hours.
 After two hours, the papers adhere to each other.
-Some of the papers she has used were coated with fermented persmimmon juice, which adds strength and water-resistance.
+Some of the papers she has used were coated with fermented persimmon juice, which adds strength and water-resistance.

 i tried this method with two sheets of 100% thai kozo: